Musicals on Television: 1958-1959

 Una Merkel, George Hall

-An impressive cast, but despite a few magical moments Cole Porter's last score is far from his best.
-The cast recording has long been a collectible, and was released on CD Ritchard was, as always, a joy.
-Ill-advised attempts to adapt this work to the stage have not gotten far.
+An impressive cast, and while Cole Porter's last score is not his best, there are some magical moments.
+The cast recording has long been a collectible, and was released on CD.
+Ritchard is, as always, a joy -- especially when listing the profusion of treasures to be found in the market of Old Peking.
+Several attempts to adapt this work for the stage have not gotten far.

 The Red Mill